- IAA Overview

 Customer Care Programme

-To support this commitment, the Authority has a dedicated Customer Relations Management team which manages our internationally respected "Customer Care Programme".
+To support this commitment, the IAA ANSP has a dedicated Customer Relations Management (CRM) team which manages our internationally recognised "Customer Care Programme".
 The programme contains three primary elements:

 1. Customer engagement

-Customer meetings play a crucial role in the Authority's Customer Care Programme, as they enable the Authority to communicate key messages and to secure customer feedback.
-Focusing on our top-20 largest customers, annual corporate meetings are held with all of our key customers within Ireland, in the UK, in Europe and in North American.
+Customer meetings play a crucial role in the IAA ANSP’s Customer Care programme, as they allow us to communicate key messages to, and secure feedback from, our customers.
+Focusing on those customers responsible for approximately 80% of our business, annual meetings are held with as many of these as is practicable, across Ireland, the UK, Europe, North America and the Middle East.

-These face-to-face meetings have become invaluable to the Authority as they act as a forum to generate essential feedback concerning the quality of our ATC service provision.
-Information is shared concerning our strategic plans, financial status, operational plans and technological investment.
-Frequently, plans are refined on the basis of customer feedback as a direct result of this engagement process.
+These face-to-face meetings have become invaluable to the IAA ANSP as they act as a forum to generate essential feedback concerning the quality of our ATM service provision.
+Frequently, our plans are refined on the basis of customer feedback as a direct result of this engagement process.
+We also share information about our strategic and operational plans, financial status and ongoing investments in technology with our customers.

-During times of crisis, the CRM team functions as a buffer between the core ATC operation and the airline customers.
-This allows the airline to obtain information from a central dedicated source and at the same time, allows the ATC Operations Directorate to focus on managing the operation.
+During times of crisis, the CRM team functions as a buffer between the core ATM operation and our airline customers.
+This provides the airlines with relevant information through a central dedicated source while at the same time, allows the ATM Operations Team to focus on managing the operation.

 Contact Details - Customer Care Programme